th2-net/th2-conn-generic/README.md

 You can find the description for the available service types and their configurable parameters within subprojects folder.

 ## Release notes
++ 2.4.1
+  + Update Sailfish version to 3.2.1603
+  + FIX connect rejects messages if user tries to send them before the logon is complete (fixes issue with corrupting sender sequence number)
 + 2.4.0
   + Added conn-soup
   + Reading dictionary from new directory (`var/th2/config/directory`)